gaurav8628/pratilipi-assignment/README.md

 ## About The Project
 A  Backend web application with three microservices namely user service and content service and one gateway service where
 #
-  -> User Service supports :- Register,Login,User Bonus,GetUserId
+  -> User Service :- Register,Login,User Bonus,GetUserId
 #
   -> Content Service :- Content ingestion, story bonus, Content fetching
 #